snaheth/azure-resource-manager-rpc/v1.0/Addendum.md

 **Please note:**

-    * Retry-After should be (integer), will not support http-date
+    * Retry-After should be (integer), will not support http-date.
     * Location header should be absolute URI (partial URI is not supported).
     * Azure-AsyncOperation header should be absolute URI (partial URI is not supported).
     * Location URI should return 202 Accepted while operation is in progress.